Aiven-Open/klaw-docs/docs/cluster-connectivity-setup/aiven-kafka-cluster-ssl-protocol.md

     It is possible to configure JKS, PKCS12 and PEM certificate types.

-    - For the lines starting with `clusterid`, replace `clusterid` with the Klaw Cluster ID.
+    - For the lines starting with `clusterid`, replace `clusterid` with the Klaw cluster ID.
     - Replace `client.keystore.p12` with the path for the keystore and `klaw1234` with the password configured for the keystore file.
     - Replace `client.truststore.jks` with the path for the truststore and `klaw1234` with the password configured for